jquast/blessed/README.rst

 Blessed does not provide...

 * Native color support on the Windows command prompt.
-However, it should work when used in concert with colorama_.
+A PDCurses_ build of python for windows provides only partial support at this time -- there are plans to merge with the ansi_ module in concert with colorama_ to resolve this.
 Patches welcome!

 Devlopers, Bugs